All Case Files

 Visual control

-MUI/Ant fight you when you deeply customize. shadcn has no opinions — headless primitives + Tailwind = full control.
+MUI/Ant fight you when you deeply customise. shadcn is headless primitives + Tailwind — full control.

 No dep hell